As a filmmaker and visual artist, narrative within social realism, re-memory, and more recently biomythography, are themes explored in my work.

 My work explores shared ideas, values, and beliefs within the African Diaspora, or what I call, “Black mentifact”.
 I’m interested in Blackness and traversing nostalgia; and how the past, present, and future can intersect visually and thematically within time based work.
 I’m invested in exploring intersubjectivities within Black communities as a tool for creating insider perspectives within film, time based works, and objects.

-*photo by Mia Kang
+*photo by Rowan Renee

 Her writing has been featured on the Triple Canopy platform, in Artforum, Cultured Magazine, ART 21 Magazine, and many other publications.
+She is the recipient of a 2021 The Andy Warhol Foundation Arts Writers Grant.

 Tiona lives and works in North Philadelphia, PA and is the Founder + Director of Philadelphia based, Conceptual Fade, a micro-gallery and library space centering Black thought + artistic production.